tanvir-git/odoo-documentation/content/applications/websites/website/pages/seo.rst

 -------------------

-To let search engines know that the second URL is the French translation of the first URL, Odoo will add an HTML link element in the header.
+To let search engines know that the second URL is the French translation of the first URL, CoquiAPPs will add an HTML link element in the header.
 In the HTML
-<head> section of the main version, Odoo automatically adds a link
+<head> section of the main version, CoquiAPPs automatically adds a link
 element pointing to the translated versions of that webpage;

 -  <link rel="alternate" hreflang="fr"